apache/accumulo-website/_docs-2/administration/upgrading.md

 * `accumulo-service` script can be used to start/stop Accumulo services (i.e master, tablet server, monitor) on a single node.
     - Can be used even if Accumulo was started using `accumulo-cluster` script.
 * `accumulo-env.sh` constructs environment variables (such as `JAVA_OPTS` and `CLASSPATH`) used when running Accumulo processes
-    - This file was used in Accumulo 1.x but has changed signficantly for 2.0
+    - This file was used in Accumulo 1.x but has changed significantly for 2.0
     - Environment variables (such as `$cmd`, `$bin`, `$conf`) are set before `accumulo-env.sh` is loaded and can be used to customize environment.
     - The `JAVA_OPTS` variable is constructed in `accumulo-env.sh` to pass command-line arguments to the `java` command that the starts Accumulo processes
       (i.e. `java $JAVA_OPTS main.class.for.$cmd`).